 One of the biggest struggles for store owners is cart abandonment.
 According to Baymard approximately 69.23% of carts get abandoned on retail stores.
 Most marketing experts recommend sending retargeting emails, however, they’re not as effective as running retargeting ads.
 You can run retargeting ads to customers who added your product to their cart but never went through the checkout experience.
 These type of ads can easily boost conversions and convert customers you thought you lost.

 They work well because depending on where you run your retargeting ads they keep showing up.
 If you retarget with Google, websites that use AdSense will show your ad.
 If you use Facebook, your retargeting ads will appear on Facebook or Instagram.
 If you use push notifications, the customer will receive a notification on their desktop that they’ve left something in their cart.

-Since customers may not through the rest of your product page, you’ll want to ensure that your customer has everything they need to buy above the fold.
-You might want to include the product star rating, product photo, marketing tactics and of course, the add to cart button.
-You’ll want to have sale information, a countdown timer, or other scarcity and urgency tactics above the fold.
-Your add to cart button should be visible so that a customer who lands on that page can go through the sales process with ease.
+Since customers may not scroll through the rest of your product page, you’ll want to ensure that your customer has everything they need in order to make a purchase above the fold.
+You might want to include the product star rating, product photos, marketing tactics and, of course, the add-to-cart button.
+You’ll also want to have sale information, a countdown timer, or other scarcity and urgency tactics above the fold.
+Your add-to-cart button should be visible so that a customer who lands on that page can go through the sales process with ease.